kul-optec/alpaqa/doxygen/sphinx/source/usage/tips-and-tricks.rst

     compilation of a CasADi problem after clearing the cache.
 Later changes to the environment variables are ignored and do not affect the cached values.

+To change the `CMake build configuration <https://cmake.org/cmake/help/latest/manual/cmake.1.html#cmdoption-cmake-build-config>`_, you can set the ``ALPAQA_BUILD_CONFIG`` environment variable.
+To change the `number of parallel build jobs <https://cmake.org/cmake/help/latest/manual/cmake.1.html#cmdoption-cmake-build-j>`_, you can set the ``ALPAQA_BUILD_PARALLEL`` environment variable.
+These two variables are not cached and take effect immediately.

 Compiler installation
 ^^^^^^^^^^^^^^^^^^^^^